 Appeal.
-A request for a review of the Floodplain Administrator's interpretation of any provision of this Article or a request for a variance.
+A request for a review of the Floodplain Administrator's interpretation of any provision of this Article.

 ASCE 24.
 A standard titled Flood Resistant Design and Construction that is referenced by the Florida Building Code.
-ASCE 24 is developed and published by the American Society of Civil Engineers, Reston, VA.
+American Society of Civil Engineers 24 is developed and published by the American Society of Civil Engineers, Reston, VA.

 Base Flood.
-A flood having a one (1)-percent chance of being equaled or exceeded in any given year.
-The base flood is commonly referred to as the "one hundred (100)-year flood" or the "one (1) percent annual chance flood."
+A flood having a one (1) percent chance of being equaled or exceeded in any given year.
+The base flood is commonly referred to as the "100-year flood" or the "one (1) percent-annual chance flood."